awaschick/salesforceiq/README.md

 - Enhanced list item response parsing to generate a more friendly associative array of results by combining the raw data with the field definitions
 - Added GetAllListItems($listId) function to the Client to retrieve the full contents of a specific list

+#### v.0.2.4

+- Fixed problem with retrieving proper value of list items; Salesforce IQ supplies list item definitions with an ID and display value, and then refers to the ID value, but we were incorrectly using the array index to translate.
+Constructed a reference array with the right values.